ggwozdz90/speech-to-text-api/docs/DEVELOPER.md

 - **Comprehensive Configuration**: Uses `.env` file for flexible environment configuration
 - **Logging System**: Detailed operation logging for traceability and debugging
 - **Conventional Commits**: Follows conventional commit messages for automated versioning and changelog generation
+- **Template Sync**: Compares the code in this repository with the template repository and creates a pull request if there are any changes.

 ### Deployment Options